Seven factors contribute to the health and wellbeing of individuals and communities (Stallman, 2017). These are:

 - Healthy Behaviours.
 Sleep, nutrition, physical activity, and mastery and pleasurable activities are essential for health, wellbeing, and learning.

 - Resilience.
 Resilience is the process of bouncing back after having coped with a challenging situation.
+Resilience is innate.
+Those who experience the most adversity are the most resilient.

 - Treatment of illness.
 Timely access to evidence-based treatments for physical illnesses and psychological disorders helps minimise the impact of illness.